dniel/blogr-pve/README.md

 * Will not configure proxmox or pfsense, both must be manually installed and configured.

 ### Future development
-* SNMP monitoring of all hosts and services, graphing.
+* SNMP monitoring of all hosts and services, Grafana.
 * Central user store, LDAP?
 * Automatic backup of whole cluster.
 * Store secrets in HashiCorp Vault